 We are now IFSS world cup sanctioned!

-The goal of the Haliburton Highlands Dogsled Derby is to host a world class event with a $5,000 purse offering competitors the challenging landscape of the Highlands while combining the event with the friendliness of our small town community.
+The goal of the Haliburton Highlands Dogsled Derby is to host a world class event offering competitors the challenging landscape of the Highlands while combining the event with the friendliness of our small town community.
 Haliburton village welcomes competitors from across Canada and the United States.
 Races take place at the Pinestone Resort & Conference Centre, located five minutes south of the village of Haliburton, on County Road 21 (formerly 121).
 Food is available on-site.
 Choose from two restaurants inside the resort as well as a Lions BBQ set up outside just for the races, closer to the action.

 Each race is a grouped category with both open and purebred teams competing.
 Competitors go out at two minute intervals.
 On day one, open competitors draw bib numbers on Friday night (attendance is mandatory to draw a bib number) and will start off in that order.
 Siberians also draw bib numbers and go out two minutes after the last open team has left.
 On day two, competitors go out based on day one times.